5 reasons to try on smart glasses today

 The idea that smart glasses are an independent hardware solution has also been challenged.
 Iristick’s smart glasses are for example connected with a smartphone, increasing both processing power and battery life.

-2. Software applications designed for smart glasses, are part of the solution
+2. Proven software applications designed for smart glasses are maturing

-Smart glasses are not a standalone piece of hardware; they should be complemented with specific software.
-Glass partnered up with 12 major players who have successfully implemented applications in companies.
+Smart glasses must be complemented with specific software to unlock the value.
+As one example, Google Glass carefully selects only 12 partners with proven industrial applications in enterprise.
 There is no common denominator between end clients.
 Smart glasses can be deployed across many sectors for countless use cases.
-Do you wish to digitalize your work instructions and checklists or do you prefer to delve deeper into tele-medicine?
+Do you wish to digitalize your work instructions and checklists or do you prefer to delve deeper into telemedicine?
 It’s all possible nowadays.

 3. Plenty of deskless workers need information directly in their field of view